 So, here I want to share my experience on how to make outdoor play more fun for toddlers.

 1» Always look for a play space where there are kids older than your child (same age kids plus older kids is a plus point).

 Why?
-Because toddlers are quite inquisitive and observant and having the company of older kids helps them in building social skills, just being around them can provide social and intellectual stimulation for younger minds.
+Because toddlers are quite inquisitive and observant.
+And having a company of older kids helps them in building social skills.
+Just being around them can provide social and intellectual stimulation for younger minds.

 2» Provide a natural play area for your kid-